close

 Our campsite availability checker scans areas managed by recreation.gov (America) and Reserve America.
 We’re able to scan National Parks in the United States for canceled reservations.

-We also monitor availabilities at state parks in Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina Texas, Utah, Virginia, Washington, Wisconsin, and Wyoming.
+We monitor availabilities at state parks in Alabama, Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.

 As we add jurisdictions, we’ll note them in our newsfeed.
 (Click the bell icon on the right side of this page to access the newsfeed.)